matrixorigin/matrixone/docs/en/MatrixOne/Develop/connect-mo/python-connect-to-matrixone.md

 ## Reference

-For the example about usingpymysql conn to MatrixOne, see[Build a simple stock analysis Python App with MatrixOne](../../Tutorial/develop-python-application.md).
+For the example about using pymysql conn to MatrixOne, see[Build a simple stock analysis Python App with MatrixOne](../../Tutorial/develop-python-application.md).